CALLING ALL LEGAL AND LAW ABIDING GUN OWNERS

 YOUTH GANGS AND GUN VIOLENCE.

 We need to incite and keep the conversation going if we ever hope to reduce escalating youth gangs and gun violence.
 Ask any police officer in Toronto, Ontario, Canada and he or she will tell you that there is an average of six shootings every day.
 The media only has enough time to report on the shootings people would find most important.
-What must be understood by all, is that youth gangs and gun violence effects everyone.
-A society where equality in all areas of life must be established, vigorously protected and maintained.
-And then we must commit to allocating the proportionate amount of ongoing money and resources to bring those left behind up to par with society, who has experienced generations of systematic social and economic exclusion in our local community.
+What must be understood by all is that “youth gangs and illegal gun violence effects everyone”.
+A society where equality in all areas of life must be established, vigorously protected, and maintained.
+And then we must commit to allocating the proportionate amount of ongoing money and resources to bring those left behind up to par with society; those who have experienced generations of systematic social and economic exclusion in our local community.
 “Social and economic exclusion leads to poverty and poverty leads to avoidable crimes.”
-A lifetime of living in bankruptcy, targeted mainly to specific races in our local community, is nothing less than inhumane.
-It is well over due to take peaceful and appropriate action for equality by leveling out the social and economic playing field so that everyone who chooses to live at the very least, a decent life without any barriers.
+A lifetime of living in bankruptcy, particularly specific races in our local community, is nothing less than inhumane.
+It is high time we took peaceful and appropriate action for equality by leveling out the social and economic playing field so that everyone who chooses to live, at the very least, a decent life without any barriers, can do so.
 Everyone in our local community deserves a fair shot at a fulfilling life.
-What must be known, is that there are races of people, in our local community, who are systematically left behind even now and for hundreds of years.
-How can we honestly say that we are friends with them if we are not taking the appropiate and proportionate action to make right these wrongs?
+We must recognize that there are races of people in our local community who are systematically left behind even now, even after hundreds of years.
+How can we honestly say that we are friends with them if we are not taking the appropriate and proportionate action to make right these wrongs?